NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/deployment.md

 http://localhost:8000/examples/BasicExample.html
 ```

-and you should see that Web World Wind example in your web browser.
+and you should see that Web WorldWind example in your web browser.